SignalK/specification/apis/course/README.md

 __d.
 Select point in the active Route as destination.__

 ---
-To facilitate a "Previous / Next point" operation:
+To facilitate a "go to point in route" operation:
 - The client will `PUT` or `POST` the following to the `/navigation/course/activeRoute/nextPoint` path:

-Option 1:
+_Example:_
 ```JSON
 {
     "value": {